MIMIC: Masked Image Modeling with Image Correspondences: Introduction

 \section{Introduction}

-Today, dense vision tasks—depth prediction, semantic segmentation, surface normals, and pose estimation—rely on pretrained representations~\cite{he2022masked,bachmann2022multimae}.
+Today, dense vision tasks—depth prediction, surface normal estimation, semantic segmentation, and pose estimation— often rely on pretrained representations~\citep{he2022masked,bachmann2022multimae}.
 Naturally, self-supervised learning lends itself as a potential solution.
-Despite the impressive performance on object recognition and other high-level tasks, self-supervised representations for dense prediction tasks have not yet fully delivered~\cite{weinzaepfel2022croco}.
-The representations trained on object-centric datasets such as ImageNet-1K~\cite{deng2009imagenet} do not transfer well to dense prediction datasets such as NYUv2~\cite{Silberman2012IndoorSA} and ADE20K~\cite{zhou2019semantic} which contain indoor and outdoor scenes.
-Moreover, the contrastive objectives that are often used on these object-centric datasets utilize augmentations that do not preserve geometric pixel-wise information~\cite{chen2021exploring,chen2021empirical,caron2021emerging}.
-In response, the general purpose representation learning method—masked image modeling and specifically masked autoencoders (MAE)—has become a popular default self-supervised mechanism for such tasks~\cite{he2022masked}.
-Unfortunately, recent findings suggest that the patch representations learned by these MAE are devoid of sufficient local information for tasks like depth estimation~\cite{weinzaepfel2022croco}.
+Despite the impressive performance on object recognition and other high-level tasks, self-supervised representations for dense prediction tasks have not yet fully delivered~\citep{weinzaepfel2022croco}.
+The representations trained on object-centric datasets such as ImageNet-1K~\citep{deng2009imagenet} do not transfer well to dense prediction datasets such as NYUv2~\citep{Silberman2012IndoorSA}, and KITTI~\citep{Geiger2012CVPR}, Cityscapes~\citep{Cordts2016Cityscapes}, which contain indoor and outdoor scenes.
+Moreover, the joint-embedding-based objectives (SimCLR~\citep{chen2020simple}, MoCo~\citep{he2020momentum}, DINO~\citep{caron2021emerging}) that are often used on object-centric datasets utilize augmentations that do not preserve geometric pixel-wise information.
+In response, the general purpose representation learning method—masked image modeling and specifically masked autoencoders (MAE)—has become a popular default mechanism for such tasks~\citep{he2022masked,bachmann2022multimae, weinzaepfel2022croco}.
+Unfortunately, recent findings suggest that the representations learned by MAE are devoid of sufficient local information for tasks like depth estimation~\citep{weinzaepfel2022croco}.

-In response, we ask the following question: \textit{What information is necessary to learn useful representations for dense vision tasks?} We find a potential answer in cognitive science: 3D understanding of the physical world is one of the first visual skills emergent in infants; it plays a critical role in the development of other skills, like depth estimation, understanding surfaces, occlusions, etc~\cite{held1963movement}.
-Scientists hypothesize that 3D understanding emerges from infants learning the relationship between changes in visual stimuli in response to their self-motion, i.e.~3D awareness emerges by learning correspondences between appearances as the infant's vantage point changes~\cite{rader1980nature}.
+Based on these observations, we ask the following question: \textit{What data do we need to learn useful representations for dense vision tasks}?
+We find a potential answer in cognitive science: 3D understanding of the physical world is one of the first visual skills emergent in infants; it plays a critical role in the development of other skills, like depth estimation, understanding surfaces, occlusions, etc~\citep{held1963movement}.
+Scientists hypothesize that 3D understanding emerges from infants learning the relationship between changes in visual stimuli in response to their self-motion~\citep{Jayaraman_2015_ICCV}, i.e.~3D awareness emerges by learning correspondences between appearances as the infant's vantage point changes~\citep{rader1980nature}.